openmapeditor/openmapeditor/README.md

 ## Features

+- **Privacy First:** Your files are processed entirely on your local machine and are never uploaded to a server.
+Optional features like routing and elevation profiles send only the necessary coordinates to external APIs to function.
 - **Organic Maps Compatibility:** Smoothly import and export KMZ backups while preserving all 16 of the Organic Maps colors for your paths and markers.
 - **Draw & Edit:** Easily draw new paths and place markers directly on the map, or edit existing items.
 - **File Support:** Full support for importing and exporting GPX, KML, and KMZ files.